YaraSenousy/FileBasedBlogSystem/README.md

 ---

 ## Usage
+- / — homepage showing an about section and some recent posts

-- /   — homepage to view and search published posts
+- /blogs   — view and search published posts

 - /login  — authenticate with role-based credentials